MusaOzcetin/IPE/program_finder_logic.md

 - Reset: follow program.reset (confirm_reset → clear_state → restart_flow).
 - If user asks admissions, deadlines, applications, housing, finance, family, fees, disability etc., exit Program Finder and hand off to general routing.

+## Double Check

+- Double check the title's existence in the study_program_webpages.json.
+If the candidate program title not exists in the study_programs_webpages.json, DO NOT suggest that program.
+Do not assume title's existence.
+Title has to be a value of a key named 'title' inside a single object.
+- For example: There is NO data science program offered by TU Berlin both for bachelors and masters.
+However, 'data science' might be mentioned as a field in the overview section of a program or it might be offered as a course mentioned in stupos.
+After evaluation, make sure program titles are exist in study_programs_webpages.json.

 ## Response Style References